Textile dyeing and printing

 Bio-Engineered Dyeing Process

 This is one of the innovative dyeing and printing procedures for cotton-based fabrics (denim) that uses a colorful wet process to assist bacterial growth on the surface.
 With the assistance of a material supplier in Dongguan, China, we investigated how the bacterial dyeing process could interact with surface wet processing and printing, which opened up new possibilities for textile dyeing and printing methodologies using the Bio-engineered dyeing process.
 We also experimented with which colored particles corresponded to the enzymes that aid in bacterial production on the textile surface throughout time.
-This method produces irregular effects on the surface by dissolving colors in varied gradients, which was exciting to experience.
-However, the fabric's colorfastness was inadequate, and it had considerable challenges using the materials for commercial purposes.
+This method produces irregular effects on the surface by dissolving colors as unsaturated gradients, which was exciting to experience.
+However, the fabric's colorfastness was inadequate, presenting considerable challenges for large-scale commercial purposes.